What Countries Can Felons Travel to? A Comprehensive Guide

 5. United Kingdom

-The United Kingdom also has a similar kind of visa policy for felonies.
+The United Kingdom also has a similar visa policy for felons.
 If you are a felon, your entry to the UK depends on several factors.

 - If you are convicted of four or more years in prison, such individuals, are most likely denied the visa.